What is a Watershed Implementation Plan?

 Best Management Practices (BMPs): Science based restoration activities and projects (planned and implemented) to improve local water quality and meet pollution reduction targets established in the TMDL.
 Here is EPA’s National Menu on Stormwater BMPs.

-Communities throughout the Chesapeake Bay Watershed, along with federal and state government, local government, nonprofit organizations, farmers, and private businesses are making significant progress restoring and protecting the health of local waterways and the bay.
+Communities throughout the Chesapeake Bay Watershed, federal, state, and local governments, nonprofit organizations, farmers, and private businesses are making considerable progress restoring and protecting the health of local waterways and the bay.

 On December 29th, 2010, the U.S. Environmental Protection Agency (EPA) established the Chesapeake Bay Total Maximum Daily Load (TMDL), a historic and comprehensive cleanup plan to guide federal, state, and local actions as their communities clean up the Chesapeake Bay and the connected stream, creeks, and rivers.